junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 origin: AO3
 ---

-\# AO3 tags: "suicidal Castiel", "depressed Castiel", "triggering", "angst", "hurt/comfort", "torture", "but for a good reason", "pain", "a lot of pain", "good but sad ending", "hopeful ending maybe", "sequal maybe", "post S15E02", "S14E18", "S14E20", "S08E10", "Crowley is alive", "Crowley is a big help", "Rowena is a big help", "Sam is a big help", "Everyone is a big help", "Dean Winchester is a dick"
+\# AO3 tags: "suicidal Castiel", "depressed Castiel", "triggering", "angst", "hurt no comfort", "torture", "but for a good reason", "pain", "a lot of pain", "a lot of tears", "no one dies but sad ending", "hopeful ending maybe", "sequal maybe", "post S15E02", "S14E18", "S14E20", "S08E10", "Crowley is alive", "Crowley is a big help", "Rowena is a big help", "Sam is a big help", "Everyone is a big help", "Dean Winchester is a dick"

 \# Summary: Dean is a dick.
 Cass needs saving.